vidyagc/portfolio/_works/01-barebones.markdown

 <h4>CASE STUDY</h4>
 <div class="page-content-text">
-A more comprehensive case study of the redesign will be posted this fall.
+A more comprehensive case study of the redesign may be posted this fall.
 Below is an outline of its main elements.
 </div>

 <div class="page-content-text">